Dan Scavino: First Trump presidency (2017–2021)

-That month, the Project on Government Oversight requested that attorney general Jeff Sessions investigate Scavino for reposting a post from Trump that defended a fashion line established by Trump's daughter, Ivanka.
+In February 2017, the Project on Government Oversight requested that attorney general Jeff Sessions investigate Scavino for reposting on @POTUS a post from Trump that defended a fashion line established by Trump's daughter, Ivanka.
 In April, Scavino urged Republicans to challenge representative Justin Amash in the 2018 United States House of Representatives election for Michigan's third congressional district.
-The Office of Special Counsel found in June that Scavino's tweet violated the Hatch Act, though it took no action against him.
+The Office of Special Counsel found in June that Scavino's tweet about Amash violated the Hatch Act, though it took no action against him.
 That month, lawyers for Twitter users blocked by @realDonaldTrump argued that the blocks violate the First Amendment, sending a letter to Scavino, among other aides.
-He was named in United States Court of Appeals for the Second Circuit (2017), a federal lawsuit over the blocks, the following month.
-Politico described Scavino as "one of the president's most loyal lieutenants"—by virtue of his role in imitating Trump's posts and providing Trump with an outlet—by June.
-Amid internal strife over Sean Spicer's resignation as the press secretary—in addition to his resignation as communications director over Trump's decision to appoint Anthony Scaramucci as his successor—Scavino remained in the Office of Communications.
+He was named in Knight First Amendment Institute v.
+Trump (2017), a federal lawsuit over the blocks, the following month.
+Politico described Scavino as "one of the president's most loyal lieutenants" in June, noting that he was involved in imitating Trump's posts and providing Trump with an outlet.

+Amid internal strife over Sean Spicer's July 2017 resignation as the press secretary, Scavino remained in the Office of Communications.
 Scavino was the only remaining Trump campaign staff member in the White House following the resignation of Hope Hicks as communications director in March 2018.
 According to The New York Times, by June, Scavino was considering leaving.
 Scavino's role was largely ambiguous; according to the White House, Trump primarily dictated posts for Scavino to send, though his critics argued that Scavino also wrote posts himself.
 Scavino and Trump's son, Donald Trump Jr., often shared incendiary and alt-right content, according to Politico.
 As director of social media, Scavino developed a persistent theme paying homage to Game of Thrones (2011–2019).
 He often praised Trump and, according to Politico, frequently monitored Reddit, including the site's /r/The_Donald community.
 An investigation by The New York Times in November found that Scavino would assume control of @realDonaldTrump after 10 a.m.
 Eastern Time, when Trump would arrive in the West Wing, and give Trump suggested posts in degrees of provocativity.
 His access to Trump's social media accounts posed an opportunity for associates of Trump to amplify their messaging to Trump's audience.
 In April 2019, Scavino became the senior advisor for digital strategy.
 Leading up to the shift in Scavino's position, Trump had relied on him less for posting on Twitter.
 Senator Dianne Feinstein sought Scavino's testimony in connection with Russian interference in the 2016 elections, but she was rebuffed by Republicans.